gatepoet/LLM-Guide/README.md

   B --> C[Quantized Model|fa:fa-brain{bg:skyblue}]
 ```

-## Using TVM for Model Conversion and Quantization
+## Leveraging TVM for Efficient Model Conversion and Quantization

 TVM is a flexible and extensible tool for model conversion and quantization.
 It supports a wide range of models and hardware, making it a versatile choice for many machine learning tasks.
 TVM's capabilities include efficient model execution, support for various models and frontends, model quantization, and more.